bmedicke/REED/readme.md

 ## the stack

-A stacks is a dynamic LIFO (last in, first out) data structure that can be interacted with in two ways:
+A stacks is a dynamic LIFO (last in, first out) data structure.
+It can be primarily interacted with in two ways:

 * **push**: add one item to the end
 * **pop**: remove the last item from the end (and put it somewhere)

 "The" stack often refers to a specific instance of that data structure also known as the hardware stack.
-Hardware stacks typically grow down which is counterintuitive to the name.
+Hardware stacks typically grow down which is counterintuitive to the name.<br>
+Depending on the language used, its function is to provide a temporary space for local variables in the current scope, passing parameters between calls, storing return addresses and more.

 You can think of it as a stack of magnets on the ceiling: